geodesymiami/rsmas_insar/README.md

 echo DONE;
 ```

-If you keep your *template files in this default location (e.g. /nethome/famelung/insarlab/infiles/famelung/TEMPLATES) they will be available to others.
-We also would like to share other input files (geodmod, coulomb, comsol through this directory).

-* Clone the the python scripts plus notebooks from other group members.
+* Get the python scripts plus notebooks from other group members.
 Put all your code into these directories and occasionaly push to github so that they will be available to others.

 ```
 cd $RSMASINSAR_HOME/sources;